Encarnación, ex-Rockies help Yankees beat Colorado 8-2

 Stephen Tarpley struck out six over three scoreless innings for his second save, finishing a 17-strikeout night by Yankees pitchers.

+“Tonight was a bad night,” Black said.
+“We got to be able to do a better job of putting the ball in play.”

 Encarnación lost his grip and whipped his bat past the mound whiffing on strike three in the second inning.
-His right hand slipped off again on a swing in the third, but his left was strong enough to drive the ball to a fan in the first row in left field and put New York ahead 4-2.
+His right hand slipped off again on a swing in the third, but his left was strong enough to drive the ball to a fan in the first row in left field for his 12th slam, putting New York ahead 4-2.
 Freeland allowed consecutive walks that loaded the bases prior to Encarnación’s 29th homer.

+“Short porches down the line, that’s going to happen sometimes,” Freeland said.
+“But it was really those walks that hurt me.”

 Colorado traded Tauchman to New York at the end of spring training.
 Speedy Garrett Hampson tested Tauchman’s arm in the second, attempting to score from third on a fly ball.
 Tauchman one-hopped a 91 mph throw to catcher Gary Sánchez to nab him at the plate.